EMSTrack/certbot/README.md

 # certbot

-This builds a container based on the [certbot/certbot](https://hub.docker.com/r/certbot/certbot/) image.
+Builds a container based on the [certbot/certbot](https://hub.docker.com/r/certbot/certbot/) image.

 It generates the files